Liability: Definition, Types, Examples and Understanding Assets vs. Liabilities

 What is liability?

-Liabilities refer to financial obligations and debts that a person, organization, or business owes to external parties.
+Liabilities refers to a term in accounting that is used to describe financial obligations and debts that a person, organization, or business owes to external parties.
 In accounting, liabilities encompass various financial responsibilities, including loans, outstanding payments, and contractual commitments.
 Liabilities are crucial in assessing an entity's financial health, as they represent claims against its assets.

 How liabilities work